-How much do YOU agree with the following statements?
-S q1f My teachers use examples of students' different cultures/backgrounds/families in their lessons to make learning more meaningful for me.
-S q1g I see people of many races, ethnicities, cultures, and backgrounds represented in the curriculum.
-S q1h In general, my teachers treat students from different cultures or backgrounds equally.
-S q1i I feel that my teachers respect my culture/background.
-S q1j In general, my teachers make their lessons relevant to my everyday life experiences.
-S q1k In general, my teachers present positive images of people from a variety of races, ethnicities, cultures, and backgrounds.
-1 = Strongly disagree, 2 = Disagree, 3 = Agree, 4 = Strongly agree, 5 = I don't know Please mark the extent to which you disagree or agree with each of the following.
-I am able to Τ q2a receive support around how to incorporate students' cultural and linguistic backgrounds in my practice. Τ q2b use my students' prior knowledge to make my lessons relevant to their everyday life. Т q2c modify instructional activities and materials to meet the developmental needs and learning interests of all my students. Τ q2d adapt instruction to ensure it represents all cultures/backgrounds positively. Т q2e design appropriate instruction that is matched to students' need (e.g. English language learners (ELLs) proficiency and students with disabilities). Т q2f apply my knowledge of parents' various cultural backgrounds when collaborating with them regarding their child's educational progress. Т q2g develop appropriate Individualized Education Programs for my students with disabilities. Τ q2h distinguish linguistic/cultural differences from learning difficulties.
-1 = Strongly disagree, 2 = Disagree, 3 = Agree, 4 = Strongly agree, 5 = I don't know
+- S q5 My teachers use examples of students' different cultures/backgrounds/families in their lessons to make learning more meaningful for me. - S q6 I see people of many races, ethnicities, cultures, and backgrounds represented in the curriculum. - S q8 My teachers treat students from different cultures or backgrounds equally. - S q17 I am presented with positive representations of people from a variety of races, ethnicities, cultures, and backgrounds in my classes or studies. - S q58 Do your teachers make their lessons relevant to your everyday life experiences? - 1 = Strongly disagree, 2 = Disagree, 3 = Agree, 4 = Strongly agree, 5 = I don't know

+Please mark the extent to which you disagree or agree with each of the following.
+I am able to...

+- T q7 use my students' prior knowledge to make my lessons relevant to their everyday life. - T q7 modify instructional activities and materials to meet the developmental needs and learning interests of all my students. - T q8 ensure instruction represents multiple perspectives, cultures, and backgrounds. - T q10 design appropriate instruction that is matched to students' need (e.g. English language learners (ELLs) proficiency and students with disabilities). - T q11 apply my knowledge of parents' various cultural backgrounds when collaborating with them regarding their child's educational progress. - T q12 develop appropriate Individualized Education Programs for my students with disabilities.

+- T q14 distinguish linguistic/cultural differences from learning difficulties. - T q9 empower students as agents of social change in my classroom practice. - T q13 monitor progress on Individualized Education Program goals for my students with disabilities. - T q24 I have conversations about race and racism at my school that helps me examine my own beliefs around identity.